-Ferry schedules from Malta to Catania*
+Ferry from Malta to Catania

 The island of Malta is approximately 100 nautical miles (186 km) south of Catania.

-Ferry tickets from Catania to Malta: Cost
+Ferry tickets from Malta to Catania: Cost

-The price ferry ticket from Catania to Malta starts from 30 euros for single footing passengers.
-There is also the option of booking a bed cabin and vehicle transportation through the ferries’ garage.
+The price ferry ticket from Malta to Catania started from 30€ for single footing passengers.
+There was also the option of booking a bed cabin and vehicle transportation through the ferries’ garage.